Jersey Boys (film)

-Jersey Boys is a 2014 American musical drama film directed and produced by Clint Eastwood, based on the 2004 Tony Award-winning jukebox musical of the same name.
+Jersey Boys is a 2014 American biographical musical drama film directed and produced by Clint Eastwood, based on the 2004 Tony Award-winning jukebox musical of the same name.
 The film tells the story of the musical group The Four Seasons.
 Original band members Frankie Valli and Bob Gaudio (who also composed the film's music) were executive producers.

-Jersey Boys was released in the United States on June 20, 2014.
+Jersey Boys was released by Warner Bros.
+Pictures in the United States on June 20, 2014.
 It received mixed reviews from critics, who praised the musical numbers but criticized the narrative and runtime, and grossed $67 million worldwide.